The grace of a grey bannock is in the baking of it… Scottish Proverb

 On the Quarter Days (like Imbolc) the boundaries between worlds are stretched thin so the Bannocks were often sprinkled with water from a holy well to prevent the Good Folk from stealing them.
 And it was possible to avert any bad omens or bad luck by serving the cake with plenty of butter ‘without the asking.”

-On the eve or day of Brigid’s Feast, Bannock cakes were given out to small girls who went around town with a Bride doll (usually a straw effigy of Brigid) and it was customary for mothers to give out gifts of bannocks and butter.
-Bannock was also left out as an offering for St Brigid as she visited local households farms to bless them.
+On the eve or day of St. Bride’s Feast, Bannock cakes were given out to small girls who went around town with a Bride doll (usually a straw effigy of Brigid) and it was customary for mothers to give out gifts of bannocks and butter.
+Bannock was also left out as an offering for St Brigid as she visited local households’ farms to bless them.

 Today bannocks come in a large variety of types ranging from cake to shortbread, can be thick or thin, include dried fruit and spices, and are usually leavened to have more of a cake-like consistency to suit modern tastes.
-For this recipe I chose to to make a more authentic version using only oats and oat flour.
-I added a couple of tablespoons of sugar and minced rosemary for flavour (and because it is a herb sacred to Brigid).
-This I cut into four quarters to mark the “cross quarter day” of Imbolc (halfway between winter solstice and spring equinox) and topped it off with a “caudle” of eggs and cream, and several generous sprinklings of sugar.
+For this recipe, I chose to make a more authentic version using only oats and oat flour.
+I added a couple of tablespoons of sugar and minced rosemary for flavor (and because it is a herb sacred to Brigid).
+This I cut into four quarters to mark the “cross-quarter day” of Imbolc (halfway between the winter solstice and spring equinox) and topped it off with a “caudle” of eggs and cream, and several generous sprinklings of sugar.

 To be sure, these simple little oatcakes aren’t fancy or sweet, but they are sweet-ish, hearty and savory.
 Bannocks can be distinguished from oat cakes because they are baked on a girdle (think griddle) where oatcakes are toasted before the fire after having been partly baked on a girdle.
 So I’m going to try toasting my Bannocks this year during our annual Imbolc Bonfire!
 I’ll let you know how it turns out!